Jaywhisker/Satiscribble-MONGO/README.md

 ```
 mongosh --username admin --authenticationDatabase admin --password password < satiscribble-db/test/test.mql
 ```
+Confirm that there are no errors as this ensures that your schema is working

 # Common querying functions
 To get all the data in your mongoDB, please follow the following commands: